apon12934/To-Do-List/README.md

 ## 📄 License

-This project is developed for educational purposes as part of CSE206 coursework.
+This project is developed for educational purposes as part of university coursework.
 Feel free to use and modify for learning purposes.

 ## 🙏 Acknowledgments

-- **Course**: CSE206 - Object-Oriented Programming
+- **Course**: University Object-Oriented Programming Course
 - **IDE**: NetBeans for excellent Swing GUI development
 - **Icons**: Custom icons for enhanced user experience
 - **Design**: Modern UI/UX principles for better usability